BuildOnViction/gitbook/general/how-to-connect-to-viction-network/ledger.md

 * VIC Balance (right column) should show next to addresses (the first address has 2 VIC as in the figure)
 * Click on Unlock your wallet

-**Note:** Now you can use Ledger Nano S and TomoMaster to vote and/or apply to become a Masternode Candidate (please refer to [here](https://docs.Viction.com/get-started/voting/) and [here](https://docs.Viction.com/get-started/apply-node/) for how to vote and apply to become a Masternode).
+**Note:** Now you can use Ledger Nano S and VicMaster to vote and/or apply to become a Masternode Candidate (please refer to [here](https://docs.Viction.com/get-started/voting/) and [here](https://docs.Viction.com/get-started/apply-node/) for how to vote and apply to become a Masternode).

 ![](<../../.gitbook/assets/image (24).png>)